lowRISC/opentitan/hw/ip/pinmux/doc/_index.md

 See that document for integration overview within the broader OpenTitan top level system.
 The module provides a mechanism to reconfigure the peripheral-to-pin mapping at runtime, which greatly enhances the system flexibility.
 In addition to that, the `pinmux` also allows the user to control pad attributes (such as pull-up, pull-down, open-drain, drive-strength, keeper and inversion), and it contains features that facilitate low-power modes of the system.
-For example, the deep sleep behavior of each pad can programmed individually, and the module contains additional pattern detectors that can listen on any IO and wake up the system if a specific pattern has been detected.
+For example, the sleep behavior of each pad can be programmed individually, and the module contains additional pattern detectors that can listen on any IO and wake up the system if a specific pattern has been detected.

 ## Features